 - Eligible students should select the Science Residential College as their housing preference on the housing application.

-- SRC residents can search for potential roommates in the online housing portal in January and will begin making room selections in April.
+- SRC residents can search for potential roommates in the online housing portal and will begin making room selections in May

 - For Science Residential College eligibility information, please contact SRC staff listed below.